Each lung is made up of 2 or 3 sections called lobes. A lobectomy is the surgical removal of one of these sections from the lung.

 You will have to limit specific activities, but daily walks may be encouraged.
 Follow instructions on wound care to prevent infection.
 Your doctor may advise medications to ease discomfort.

-It is important for you to monitor your recovery after you leave the hospital.
-Alert your doctor to any problems right away.
-If any of the following occur, call your doctor: Signs of infection, including fever and chillsRedness, swelling, increasing pain, excessive bleeding, or any discharge from the incision sitePersistent nausea and vomitingPain that you cannot control with the medications you've been givenCough, shortness of breath, or chest painCoughing up yellow, green, or bloody mucusPain and/or swelling in your feet, calves, or legs
+Contact your doctor if your recovery is not progressing as expected or you develop complications, such as: Signs of infection, including fever and chillsRedness, swelling, increasing pain, excessive bleeding, or any discharge from the incision sitePersistent nausea and vomitingPain that you cannot control with the medications you were givenCough, shortness of breath, or chest painCoughing up yellow, green, or bloody mucusPain and/or swelling in your feet, calves, or legs

 Call for emergency medical services right away for: Sudden chest painSudden shortness of breath